 In the lobby you'll automatically be able to talk to and hear any other player who has a headset.
-To mute a player highlight them in the lobby and press the A button to bring up their CQC stats, then select the option to mute them.
+To mute a player highlight them in the lobby and select them to bring up their CQC stats, then pick the option to mute them.